-Step 6: Allow the toasted bread cubes to cool and then put into an air-tight container.
+Step 6: Allow the toasted bread cubes to cool, and then put them into an air-tight container.

-You can flavor your stuffing cubes in so many ways when making an instant stuffing mix!
-I use the basics including thyme, oregano, and basil.
+When making an instant mix, you can flavor your stuffing cubes in many ways!
+I use the basics, including thyme, oregano, and basil.
 Here are some of my favorite seasonings you can also use: